Formula Milk for Babies: How Much Does Your Baby Need?

 Feeding Cues of Babies

-Babies need to feed often, possibly every 2-3 hours.
+Babies need to be fed often, possibly every 2-3 hours.
 Every baby is different, so it’s important to learn to spot when the baby is hungry before it gets too upset and cries.
-The cues start with opening and closing the mouth, licking lips, and sucking on hands, fingers or clothing.
+The cues start with opening and closing the mouth, licking lips, and sucking on hands, fingers or clothing (1).
 It is common for them to root for up to 4 months of age.
 That’s when they turn their head and open their mouth towards your chest.
 Babies also make sucking motions and bring their hands to their mouths; this is a good time to feed them.
 Older babies also move their heads frantically from side to side while crying when hungry.

 How Much Formula Milk Does Your Child Need?

 It can be tricky to work out how much formula milk your baby needs as each baby has a different appetite, and its nutritional needs change every month.
 Generally, babies eat when they are hungry and stop when they feel full.
 Formula-fed babies tend to eat more and be heavier than breastfed ones.
 The general rule of thumb on formula milk measurements for babies is that it is measured as per their body weight.
 Babies require between 150 ml and 200 ml of formula per kg of body weight each day.
-That is, if a baby weighs 3 kg, it will need between 450 ml and 600ml of formula per day.
+That is, if a baby weighs 3 kg, it will need between 450 ml and 600 ml of formula per day.
 However, they may not want to drink that much in their first week or not take the same amount at each feeding, so keep in mind not to force them to feed.

 If you wonder how much formula milk a newborn should drink, try giving them about 60-70ml of formula at each feed, as they won’t be able to take more than this in one go.